rosyberti/website/about.md

 My name is Nick and I live in Fredericton, New Brunswick.
 I am the [President & Chief Technology Officer at Sure Dividend](www.suredividend.com), an investment research firm based in Houston, Texas.

 I love building things and solving tough proglems, but more than anything I enjoy helping other engineers do what they're best at: writing code.
-If you're starting out as a developer and want to chat, please [mailto:nicholasmccullum@gmail.com](email me.).
+If you're starting out as a developer and want to chat, please [email me](mailto:nicholasmccullum@gmail.com).

 ## 5 Random Facts About Me